Anjalihere/CSOC_24/Project_2 /readme.md

 # Web of Vulnerabilities

-I made this website with full of vulnerabilities and crafted it in the form of a storyline or game such that exploiting one vulnerability will lead to another one and so on.
+I made this website with full of vulnerabilities and crafted it in the form of a storyline such that exploiting one vulnerability will lead to another one and so on.
 I have given hints for next level in order to make it a little easier and fun although real-world challenge don't involve such hints.

 ## Getting Started